-BROMLEY’S top cop has asked the Met Police to keep the borough’s safer neighbourhood teams (SNT) as they are - despite plans to reduce the number of sergeants.
+BROMLEY’S top cop has asked the Met Police to keep the borough’s safer neighbourhood teams (SNT) as they are - despite plans to reduce the

 The Met has announced plans to reduce the number of SNT sergeants across the capital from 630, which is one per team, to 330 over the next two years as part of budget cuts.

 However, Bromley’s borough commander Chief Superintendent Charles Griggs has submitted a proposal to Met chiefs to continue having a sergeant for each SNT.

 Mr Griggs said: “My proposal for Bromley is to retain 22 sergeants on our 22 wards.
 That position has not changed.
 I would expect the impact of the cuts to be cushioned by the Olympics.”

 Mayor of London Boris Johnson will submit a draft police budget to the London Assembly on February 10, followed by a final draft

 on February 23.